INTERVIEW WITH LINDA LADD

 Readers love your Claire Morgan homicide detective series.
 How many books are there in this particular series and what are the titles?

-The titles in order of publication are: Head to Head, Dark Places, Die Smiling, Enter Evil, Remember Murder, Mostly Murder, and Bad Bones.
+The Claire Morgan titles in order of publication are: Head to Head, Dark Places, Die Smiling, Enter Evil, Remember Murder, Mostly Murder, Bad Bones, Devil Dead, and Gone Black.

 How did you come up with the Claire Morgan character?